-- n Assessment, diagnosis, and treatment:
+- Assessment, diagnosis, and treatment:

-- n Medication management;
+- Medication management;

 - Individual, family, and group psychotherapy;

 - Acute inpatient;

 - Partial hospitalization programs;

-- n Facility based intensive outpatient program services; and
+- Facility based intensive outpatient program services; and

-- n Psychological testing that is not primary educational in nature.
+- Psychological testing that is not primarily educational in nature.

 No benefit will be paid for services that are not considered to be medically necessary.
 Mental health/ chemical dependency treatment expenses, including copayments, do not count toward your calendar year out-of-pocket maximum.